-The last issue of our journal in 2021 includes five different articles.
-In this issue, we present three research articles, one on historical and two on current issues, an opinion piece, and a publication review.
+The December 2022 issue of our journal includes six different articles.
+In this issue, we present four research articles and two publication reviews, one of which is historical, three of which are on current issues, and one is in biography format.

 Cappadocia Journal of Area Studies (CJAS) is an interdisciplinary platform that publishes original peer-reviewed research on the interconnected relationship between area studies (Middle East, African, Chinese, East Asian, American, South East Asian, European, Central Asian, South and Central American, and Russian Studies) and international relations, sociology, global studies, anthropology, geography, history, law, philosophy, politics, public administration, public policy, religion, and society in the globalized world.
 As an interdisciplinary platform, the journal is necessarily heterodox ontologically, epistemologically, and methodologically.
 The journal especially welcomes research utilizing critical theory to scrutinize how area studies, society, and politics interact in structuration processes that reinforce, reify, or radically change extant sociopolitical praxis, ideational structures, institutional forms, and power distributions that alter, for good or ill, social, political and economic experiences in these geographical regions.